Robot combat: Rules

 Robot combat involves remotely controlled robots fighting in a purpose-built arena.
-A robot loses when it is immobilized, which may be due to damage inflicted from the other robot, being pushed into a position where it cannot drive (though indefinite holds or pins are typically not permitted), or being removed from the arena.
-Fights typically have a time limit, after which, if no robot is victorious, a judge or judges evaluates the performances to decide upon a winner.
+A robot loses when it is immobilized, which may be due to damage inflicted by the other robot, being pushed into a position where it cannot drive (though indefinite holds or pins are typically not permitted), or being removed from the arena.
+Fights typically have a time limit, after which, if no robot is victorious, a judge or judges evaluate the performances to decide upon a winner.

 Weight classes

 Similar to human combat sports, robot combat is conducted in weight classes though with maximum limits even in the heaviest class.
-Heavier robots are able to exert more power and have stronger armor and are generally more difficult and expensive to build.
+Heavier robots can exert more power and have stronger armor and are generally more difficult and expensive to build.

 Class definitions vary between competitions.
 The below table shows classifications for two organizations: the UK-based Fighting Robots Association (FRA) and the North American SPARC.

+There are also competitions specifically for Lego combat robots.

-Most televised events are of heavyweights.
-Its worth noting that the definitions of each weight category have changed over time - with European (FRA) rules for heavyweights advancing from 80kg, to 100kg, to 110kg over time.
+Most televised events are heavyweights.
+It's worth noting that the definitions of each weight category have changed over time - with European (FRA) rules for heavyweights advancing from 80 kg, to 100 kg, to 110 kg over time.
 Currently Battlebots has a weight limit of 250 lb.
 To encourage diversity of design, rules often give an extra weight allotment for robots that can walk rather than roll on wheels.

 Safety precautions

-Given the violent nature of robot fighting, safety is a central factor in the design of the venue, which is generally a sturdy arena, usually constructed of steel, wood, and bullet resistant clear polycarbonate plastic.
+Given the violent nature of robot fighting, safety is a central factor in the design of the venue, which is generally a sturdy arena, usually constructed of steel, wood, and bullet-resistant clear polycarbonate plastic.
 The smaller, lighter classes compete in smaller arenas than the heavyweights.

-Competition rules set limits on construction features that are too dangerous or which could lead to uninteresting contests.
+Competition rules set limits on robot construction features that are too dangerous or which could lead to uninteresting contests.
 Strict limits are placed on materials and pressures used in pneumatic or hydraulic actuators, and fail-safe systems are required for electronic control circuits.
-Generally off-limits for use as weapons are nets, liquids, deliberate radio jamming, high-voltage electric discharge, untethered projectiles, and usually fire.
+Generally off-limits for use as weapons are nets, liquids, deliberate radio jamming, high-voltage electric discharge, untethered projectiles, and usually fire (allowed at NHRL and Battlebots).